 - If the chosen subfield is AACL or RPP, then two GRE courses.

 - If the chosen subfield is GRE, then one AACL and one RPP.

 Students may choose up to two approved cognate courses in other departments.
 In total, nine courses are required for the concentration.
-PDF courses cannot be counted toward your certificate requirements (not including P/D/F Only courses), except during semesters of online instruction due to the pandemic.
+PDF courses cannot be counted toward your concentration requirements (not including P/D/F Only courses), except during semesters of online instruction due to the pandemic.

 Demonstrate proficiency by completing independent writing and research.

 Concentrators are required to participate in the Senior Colloquium, which seeks to provide a space for seniors concentrating in African American Studies to reflect upon their experiences within the Department, and upon how the understanding and insight they have gained here can and should influence their lives beyond graduation.
 The Senior Colloquium meets a total of six times per term, and once during the reading period.
 A member of the AAS core faculty leads each colloquium meeting.

 Senior Thesis & Exam

 During the senior year each student, with the guidance of a faculty advisor, must complete independent work, which consists of writing a thesis.
 The senior thesis will then serve as the basis of the senior comprehensive exam.